Downsizing Diffusion Models for Cardinality Estimation: Experiments

 \subsubsection{Comparative Techniques}

 We briefly introduce versions of our model and the models we use for comparison, which include all learned estimators tested in \cite{reffive}.

-For the sake of giving each model a similar size budget while preventing poor results due to bad parameter choices, comparative techniques are trained using the same hyperparameter settings the author of \cite{reffive} chose for the dataset \textbf{forest}, putting the parameter size of each model at around 0.5MB per dataset.\\ \textbf{ADC}: Our estimator ADC in its raw form, always going through the prediction-sampling-correction procedure for every query.\\ \textbf{ADC+}: ADC in its most optimal form, after implementing the changes proposed in \textbf{5.3}.\\ \textbf{Pred}: The performance of ADC's GMM predictor as a standalone estimator, which we report to to quantify accuracy improvements gained by the diffusion model corrector, i.e. the score estimator and density estimator.\\ \textbf{MSCN} \cite{refseventeen}: a query-driven regression model which processes the feature vector of queries using a multi-set convolutional network. \\ \textbf{Lw-Tree} and \textbf{LW-NN} \cite{refeighteen}: two lightweight query-driven regression models that process the feature vector of queries using either a gradient boosted tree (LW-Tree) or a neural network (LW-NN), and enhance their precision with the help of CE (correlation based) features extracted from simple heuristic estimators.\\ \textbf{DeepDB} \cite{refthirtythree}: a data-driven joint distribution model that reconstructs data distributions using sum-product networks.\\ \textbf{Naru} \cite{refsix}: a data-driven joint distribution model that reconstructs data distributions by training an autoregressive model and answers ranged queries using sequential sampling, shown by \cite{reffive} to be the most robust and accurate learned model on most test datasets.\\
+For the sake of giving each model a similar size budget while preventing poor results due to bad parameter choices, comparative techniques are trained using the same hyperparameter settings the author of \cite{reffive} chose for the dataset \textbf{forest}, putting the parameter size of each model at around 0.5MB per dataset except Naru on \textbf{higgs} (due to its expensive encoding scheme). \begin{itemize} \item \textbf{ADC}: Our estimator ADC in its raw form, always going through the prediction-sampling-correction procedure for every query.